Automated savings accounts and apps

 There are several ways to set up transfers:

-There are several reasons why it’s worthwhile setting up an automated savings plan:
+There are several reasons why it’s worth setting up an automated savings plan, such as using a round-up or sweep tool:

 Once you’ve automated your savings, there’s plenty more you can do to build a bigger bank balance: